bsv-blockchain/gitbook-poc-solutions/poc-catalog/truth-machine/business-truth-machine.md

 ## How It Works

-- Files are uploaded and their hash is recorded on the Bitcoin SV blockchain.
+- Files are uploaded and their hash is recorded on the BSV blockchain.
 - The original files are stored securely off-chain.
 - At any time, users can verify a file’s integrity by comparing it with the blockchain record.
 - A Treasury system funds blockchain transaction fees transparently, ensuring ongoing operation.